carlhuda/janus/README.markdown

 Fugitive adds pervasive git support to git directories in vim.
 For more information, use `:help fugitive`

+Use `:Gstatus` to view `git status` and type `-` on any file to stage or unstage it.
+Type `p` on a file to enter `git add -p` and stage specific hunks in the file.

+Use `:Gdiff` on an open file to see what changes have been made to that file

 ## Markdown Preview

 Markdown preview takes the current buffer, converts the Markdown to HTML, and opens it in your